Mayhem (1999): Aftermath

 On the November 22 episode of Monday Nitro, Bret Hart considered to defend the WCW World Heavyweight Championship against Goldberg at Starrcade.
 In the warmup to the event, Hart and Goldberg defeated Creative Control to win the WCW World Tag Team Championship on the December 7 episode of Thunder, only to lose it to The Outsiders, six days later on Nitro.
 At Starrcade, Hart controversially defeated Goldberg to retain the title in a no disqualification match when Roddy Piper ended the match while Hart had applied a Sharpshooter on Goldberg without Goldberg ever submitting.

+Mayhem would be the last non-WWF, now WWE Pay-per-view held in Toronto until June 25, 2023 when Forbidden Door took place and was produced jointly by All Elite Wrestling and New Japan Pro-Wrestling.
+The venue was then renamed to the Scotiabank Arena in 2018.